 When Should I Contact a Pest Control Professional?

-Some pests (e.g. termites, carpenter ants, carpet beetles, etc.) can cause damage to your home-related goods you have at home.
-Termites, for example, are capable of causing extensive damage to your home’s wooden structure if an infestation is serious enough and they are not detected or treated properly.
-You definitely want to talk to a pest control professional in this case!
+Some pests can cause damage to your house or items in your home.
+Termites, carpenter ants, and carpet beetles are common problems.
+Termites are capable of causing extensive damage to the wooden structure of your home, especially when they are not detected early or treated properly.
+It’s best to contact a pest control professional when dealing with these pests.

-There are times when your best efforts may get rid of a pest problem for a while, but then they keep coming back.
-This usually means you haven't found the real source of the problem (i.e., nest, colony, etc.), and may need some professional help to really get to the core of the issue.
+There may be times when your best efforts get rid of a pest problem for a while, but then the pests keep coming back.
+This typically means that you haven’t found the source of the problem.
+Sometimes the bugs you are seeing are a part of a colony.
+If the pests in the nest aren’t dealt with too, then the problem will persist.
+For recurring pest problems, you may want to seek professional help to really get to the core of the issue.

 Some pests are simply difficult to control, and an infestation may be more than you can handle.
-Examples include bed bugs, spiders, German cockroaches, and fleas.
+Pests, like bed bugs, spiders, German cockroaches, and fleas, multiply quickly, leading to large infestations.
+When these pests get established in your home, they can be hard to get rid of.
+If you’re struggling to control an infestation, then you’ll want to contact an exterminator.

-Maybe you just don't like pests, not even the sight of one.
-If this is the case, call a professional who can put together a preventive service program for your home.
+Many people just don’t like pests, not even the sight of one.
+If this is the case, it’s okay to call a professional who can help you deal with the problem.
+They can also help you to put together a preventative service program for your home.

 Concerns About Chemicals Used by Pest Control Professionals

-Some pest control companies only use conventional insecticides, while others offer "green" service options (using botanical insecticides, boric acid insecticides, and baits, etc.).
-Some companies even offer green service options exclusively.
+Some pest control companies only use conventional insecticides, while others offer green service options, using plant-based insecticides or boric acid-based baits and insecticides.
+There are companies that offer green service options exclusively.

 You can request that your pest control professional uses only green, earth- and family-friendly pest control products to treat your home and yard.